SnowflurrySDK/Snowflurry.jl/README.md

 - Execute: Run the compiled circuits on the specified quantum service.
 The quantum service could be a remote quantum hardware or a local simulator.

-Now, let's try Snowflake by making a two-qubit circuit which implements a [Bell/EPR state](https://en.wikipedia.org/wiki/Bell_state).
+Now, let's try Snowflurry by making a two-qubit circuit which implements a [Bell/EPR state](https://en.wikipedia.org/wiki/Bell_state).
 The quantum circuit for generating a Bell state involves a Hadamard gate on one of the qubits followed by a CNOT gate (see [here](https://en.wikipedia.org/wiki/Quantum_logic_gate) for an introduction to quantum logic gates).
 This circuit is shown below:

 <div style="text-align: center;">
 	<img